<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://kottke.org/13/06/prism-in-the-18th-century" />
+<link rel="alternate" type="text/html" href="https://kottke.org/12/07/andy-warhol-eating-a-hamburger" />

 <author>